 Allen County Farm Park

 Cabin is open by reservation only and accommodates 24 people.
 The large barn (40'x80') is open by reservation and accommodates 200 with a refrigerator and banquet tables and chairs and includes a display of antique machinery and tools.
-Also available are horseshoe pits, cornhole boards, volleyball, open play field and modern restrooms.
+Also available are concrete cornhole boards, sand volleyball court, open play field and modern restrooms.
 Hayrides offered in the autumn.
 Also a 2.5 mile Bridle Trail-open to the public, daylight hours only.
 Parking and handicap accessible.

 Deep Cut Historical Park